BMidwif Midwifery / Overview

 All students should normally be able to complete their programme of study without incurring additional study costs over and above the tuition fee for that programme.
 Any unavoidable additional compulsory costs totalling more than 1% of the annual home undergraduate fee per annum, regardless of whether the programme in question is undergraduate or postgraduate taught, will be made clear to you at the point of application.
 Further information can be found in the University's Policy on additional costs incurred by students on undergraduate and postgraduate taught programmes (PDF document, 91KB).

-As per the government announcement, all UK midwifery students on courses from September 2020 will receive a payment of at least £5,000 a year which they will not need to pay back.
+As per the government announcement, all UK midwifery students will receive a payment of at least £5,000 a year which they will not need to pay back.
 The funding will be given to all new and continuing degree-level nursing, midwifery and many allied health students from September 2020.
 More information can be found on the NHS website.

 Find out about the financial support available to students starting at Manchester.